 Returning attenders may apply for FGC scholarships whether or not they receive financial assistance from their meeting.
 You are encouraged to request support from your meeting so that FGC may extend its support to more people.

 FGC scholarships for families and youth will continue to be awarded after other funds have been fully disbursed.
-For the purposes of this scholarship, a family consists of any party eligible for the Family Discount.
 "Youth and young adults" means anyone 35 years or younger.
 These funds are awarded via the standard application process which starts by completing the registration form.

-FGC is an organization of fifteen yearly meetings or regional groups and twelve directly affiliated monthly meetings.
+FGC is an organization of sixteen yearly meetings or regional groups and ten directly affiliated monthly meetings.
 See the complete list here.
-Pacific Yearly Meeting is not affiliated with FGC (Davis, Sacramento and Grass Valley Meetings are directly affiliated), and North Pacific Yearly Meeting is not affiliated (Olympia is directly affiliated).
-The conservative yearly meetings are not affiliated, except that some North Carolina Conservative Meetings are affiliated via their membership in Piedmont Friends Fellowship.
+North Pacific Yearly Meeting is not affiliated with FGC (Olympia Meeting is directly affiliated).
+The conservative yearly meetings are not affiliated, except that some North Carolina Conservative Meetings are affiliated via their membership in Piedmont Friends Fellowship or Yearly Meeting.
 Many other yearly meetings are also not affiliated.

 Friends from affiliated meetings who register by April 30 have priority access to FGC scholarship funds.
 This means that Friends from unaffiliated meetings who register during April will only have their scholarship requests considered on May 1, with these exceptions:

 - Volunteers who need financial assistance to supplement their workgrant